warning Coming soon – PHH Mortgage is changing its name! right arrow

 Note: PHH does not purchase loans that have a status of “NOR,” “Firm Commitment,” or “Cancelled.”

-The VA funding fee must be collected on the Closing Disclosure and must be paid to VA by the Seller.
+The VA funding fee must be collected on the Closing Disclosure and must be paid to VA by the Client.
 A copy of the funding fee receipt from the Funding Fee Payment System (FFPS) reflecting the correct amount paid is required.

 PHH requires the Loan Guaranty Certificate (LGC) before purchase if there are 60 days or more from the Mortgage Note date to the purchase date.

 The annual guarantee fee must be collected on the Closing Disclosure.
 A copy of the check or printout reflecting the correct amount paid is required.
-PHH requires the Seller to collect two months of the annual fee on the Closing Disclosure to be placed in the escrow account.
+PHH requires the Client to collect two months of the annual fee on the Closing Disclosure to be placed in the escrow account.

 PHH requires the Loan Note Guarantee before purchase if there are 60 days or more from the Mortgage Note date to the purchase date.